HomeDing/homeding.github.io/elements/dht.md

 <https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf> and
 <https://cdn-shop.adafruit.com/datasheets/Digital+humidity+and+temperature+sensor+AM2302.pdf>

-* A regular reset of the sensor also may be required when sensor readings are ´jumping´: https://forum.arduino.cc/index.php?topic=355137.0
+* A regular reset of the sensor also may be required when sensor readings are ´jumping´: <https://forum.arduino.cc/index.php?topic=355137.0>

 * To run a ESP8266 and a sensor on low power see [Low Power Modes](../boards/_lowpower.md)

-## Tags
-#element #sensor